jeremyjh/nested/README.md

     * HashDict
     * Erlang's :dict and :orddict

+  You can easily implement the Nested.Accessors protocol to support other structures.
+See the accessors.ex for examples.

   List of fields - list of symbols / indices in update path

     * for Records, an atom  must indicate accessor e.g. :name for Person.name